TheNexusAvenger/Nexus-LU-Launcher/README.md

 * Provide a method to change the locale.
   * This feature could be worked on but requires work on the client to enable localization.
 The primary blocker for this is translations for the client.
+* Unpacking the client for use with server hosting.
 * Automate installing WINE for non-Windows and non-macOS installs.

 ## Custom Download Location